TancrediZini/SoapySDR-SoapyRemote/README.md

 ```

-Consider that this data is on the whole interface and is not filtered.
+Consider that this data is on the whole interface and is not filtered on the client-server connection.
 It was a mean to cross control the Wireshark analysis.

 ## Experience